cdefgah/whatsapp-jpeg-repair/README.md

 **Breaking Changes in v3.0.0**

-All command-line flags have been renamed in v3.0.0.
+Application executable file and all command-line flags have been renamed in v3.0.0.
 See the [Migration Guide](#migration-guide) for details.

 ---